SEIFSEIF4/hospital-api/README.md

 - **Theme Toggle**: Switch between light and dark themes for better readability.
 - **Search Functionality**: Enter search queries to find countries and view hospital-related information.
 - **Responsive Design**: Ensures optimal viewing and interaction experience across a wide range of devices.
+- **Fast Api**: Create a speedy backend API for hospital data.
+Optimize endpoints, database queries, and cache frequently used data for faster responses.

 ## Technologies Used